Zuzana Vráblová and Brian Grubb traveled deep into the Brazilian wilderness to wakeskate the stunning opal lakes of Lençóis Maranhenses National Park.

 "Being here and seeing sandy dunes next to the water, you obviously want to try to maybe get on the sand and ride it too."

 The water conditions were also challenging, with the legendary riders having to battle stiff winds, searing heat, and awkward winch lines to pull off their tricks.

-Grubb, 39, is the most decorated global rider in wakeskating with the sport's pioneer reveling in the chance to ride the thrilling setting with Vráblová.
+Grubb, 39, is the most decorated global rider in wakeskating.
+The sport's pioneer revels in the chance to ride in the thrilling setting with Vráblová.